 Vincent Van Gogh

 The founder, Sharon Rivera, is a triple-negative breast cancer survivor who turned her fight into a burning desire to empower other breast cancer patients.
 Triple-negative breast cancer (TNBC) is a rare form of breast cancer where the tumor does not have any of the three most common receptors that fuel breast cancer growth.
 This makes TNBC difficult to treat since the tumor can't be directly targeted.
-Sharon Rivera now takes part in blood testing studies with the Pink Lotus Foundation to detect recurrences sooner for other breast cancer patients.
+Sharon Rivera took part in a clinical trials studies with the Pink Lotus Foundation and University of PENN, Abramson Cancer Center to detect recurrences sooner for other breast cancer patients.